 "Change is inevitable.
 The choice is whether you lead or retreat"

-Neil Lloyd, sales director, FBC Manby Bowdler
+Neil Lloyd, managing director, FBC Manby Bowdler

 The key trends in the market for legal services are well-known.
+Covid-19 has accelerated the rate of change.

 The old model of strong relationships with loyal clients is breaking down.
 While reputation and relationships still matter, more and more clients buy legal services as and when they require them, from whichever firm matches their needs.